-Board of Directors:President:
+Board of Directors:President: Ellen Driscoll

 Meet our Board of Directors and Just a Few of our Volunteers..

-Ellen Driscoll, Treasurer, Newsletter Manager, WebmasterEllen lives in New Hampshire with her husband Jeff, her yellow lab, Winston, and the latest edition to their family, a Russian Blue cat named Taz (nickname "tiny terror").
+Originally from NJ, Ellen now lives in New Hampshire with her husband Jeff, their yellow lab, Winston, and the latest edition to their family, a Russian Blue cat named Taz (nickname "tiny terror").
 She has a daughter, two stepsons, and three granddaughters.
 Ellen enjoyed a long and successful career in newspaper and web publishing before leaving her profession to better cope with her illnesses.
-Ellen's scoliosis was discovered when she was 18, followed by a Lupus diagnosis at 20.
-She began having symptoms of autonomic failure immediately following extensive spine surgery in 2010.
-Even though Ellen came out of anesthesia with immediate signs that something was wrong, it still took another 3 years before the words dysautonomia and POTS were mentioned.
-After discovering dinet.org and reading other survivor's stories on the forum, Ellen began volunteering.
+Scoliosis was discovered when she was 18, followed by a Lupus diagnosis at 20.
+She began having symptoms of autonomic failure immediately following her 2nd extensive spine surgery in 2010.
+Even though Ellen came out of anesthesia with immediate signs that something was wrong, it still took another 3 years before the words dysautonomia, dysreflexia and POTS were mentioned.
+After discovering DINET and reading other survivor's stories, Ellen began volunteering.
 She began as Managing Editor of the quarterly newsletter, and, prior to her role as President, Ellen served as Treasurer.
-She is happy to put her professional skills to use and help DINET thrive.
-She is reminded everyday that life is sweet by spending time with her family and the loves of her life - her three granddaughters, Jordan, Remy and Avery.
+She is happy to put her professional skills to use to help DINET thrive.
+She is reminded every day that life is sweet by spending time with her family and the loves of her life - her three granddaughters.
 One of the biggest adjustments has been leaving behind an athletic life and trading in running shoes for a cane, but her work with DINET & new hobbies fill that time and keep her busy.
 Organic gardening, reading, writing, short, slow walks in the woods with Winston, cooking, sewing and an occasional ride on the ATV are all things she looks forward to on good days.
 As President, Ellen is primarily responsible for the administration of the DINET organization, including the financial and non-profit status requirements.
 She also serves as the Managing Editor of the quarterly newsletter.
 Ellen may be reached at email@example.com